HomeSpotsMt. Seorak

 Sources and Update Notes

-This page separates confirmed context from pending operating details.
+This page separates confirmed context from day-of operating details.
 The festival background is based on the Seorak-Manhae Foundation's official introduction and festival pages, which explain the foundation's purpose, the Musan/Manhae lineage, and the festival's civic-cultural frame.
-The current 2026 operating layer is checked against the official Musan Festa site.
+The current 2026 operating layer is checked against the official Musan Festa site, the official event-map image, and the final vendor menu PDF provided on May 13, 2026.

 • 2026 Musan Festa official site